HarryStevens/d3-geo-scale-bar/README.md

 <a name="scaleBar_orient" href="#scaleBar_orient">#</a> <i>scaleBar</i>.<b>orient</b>([<i>orientation</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L126 "Source")

 If an [<i>orientation</i>](#geoScaleBottom) is specified, styles the bar according to the specified orientation and returns the scale bar.
 If an <i>orientation</i> is not specified, returns the current orientation as a string, either "top" or "bottom".
-Defaults to "bottom".
+Defaults to [d3.geoScaleBottom](#geoScaleBottom).

 <a name="geoScaleBottom" href="#geoScaleBottom">#</a> d3.<b>geoScaleBottom</b>() [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/orient/bottom.js "Source")